Biblical Witnessing and Evangelism Courses Appendix

 Evangelism Courses Appendix – Opposed to Legalism

-Legalism is the term used for those who become ‘legalistic’ concerning any religious matters, and demand a strict straight line or set of laws that MUST be followed to be saved.
+The first portion of the Evangelism Courses Appendix is concerning Legalism – the term used for those who become ‘legalistic’ concerning any religious matters, and demand a strict straight line or set of laws that MUST be followed to be saved.
 God continually condemns those religious leaders that become legalistic, because they demand others to keep laws that no man can keep.
 (Matt 23.1-15)

 - First, Jesus is the ONLY way for salvation